nexmo-se/voice-to-ai-engines/README.md

 _https://\<server-address\>/call?number=\<number\>_<br>

-the \<number\> must be in E.164 format without leading '+' sign, or '-', '.' characters
+the \<number\> must be in E.164 format without leading '+' sign, nor space, '-', '.' characters

 for example, it looks like